jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 ## Conclusion

-In this post we have showed how to solve an optimization problem from data to infer latent manifolds modeled by truncated Taylor series expansions.
-Such manifolds form the basis of polynomial manifolds and spectral submanifolds used in model order reduction.
+In this post we have shown how to solve an optimization problem from data to infer latent manifolds modeled by truncated Taylor series expansions.
+Such manifolds form the basis for both polynomial manifolds and spectral submanifolds in model order reduction.
 In fact, Justin suspects that they are different names of the same optimization result.